sinanjasim/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```
 #### Ploting the Histogram of the steps
+Plotting the histogram of the daily steps using the base plot system.

 ```r
 daily <- aggregate(steps ~ date, data = Activity, sum, na.rm = TRUE)